Nationals vs. Rockies Player Props Betting Odds

-You can wager on player prop bet odds for Lane Thomas, Ryan McMahon and others on the Washington Nationals and Colorado Rockies before their matchup at 7:05 PM ET on Tuesday at Nationals Park.
+Player prop bet odds for Lane Thomas, Ryan McMahon and others are listed when the Washington Nationals host the Colorado Rockies at Nationals Park on Wednesday at 12:05 PM ET.

 Bet on this matchup or its props with BetMGM!